President Trump Executive Orders

 The Executive Orders also threaten to punish sanctuary cities by withholding federal funds from them.
 The President cannot legally do this.
 It would be unconstitutional to force state and local governments to carry out federal responsibilities, and attempt to extort them in order to do so.

-Many sanctuary cities, including New York, Los Angles, Chicago, New Haven, Syracuse and Austin, and many more, have committed to staying firm to protect the immigrants living in their jurisdictions.
+Many sanctuary cities, including New York, Los Angeles, Chicago, New Haven, Syracuse and Austin, and many more, have committed to staying firm to protect the immigrants living in their jurisdictions.

 I am an undocumented immigrant who has been accused of, charged with, or convicted of a crime.
 Am I considered an “enforcement priority”?